 They've stood the test of time and continue to be one of the most universal fish catching lures ever invented.
 If you happen to unearth any late 1800 to early 1900 spinners you may not want to use them, even though they will surely still work at attracting fish.
-Modern spinners have dramatically improved the older, heavy spinner format.
+Modern spinners have dramatically improved on the older, heavy spinner format.

 Granted, most do not have a great monetary value, as they lack the character and heft of plug-type lures.
-Plus they were very common and there are a lot of them out there.
+Plus they were very common, and there are a lot of them out there.

 Let's take a quick look at one vintage spinner manufacturer.

 The G.M.
-Skinner company of Clayton, New York exclusively made what they called "spoons" but which we today call spinners.
+Skinner company of Clayton, New York exclusively made what they called "spoons" and we today call spinners.
 Gardiner Mills Skinner (b.1845) and his wife Marianne moved from Ontario to New York, where Skinner opened the G.M.
 Skinner Fluted Spoons company and continued to design award winning fishing lures until his death in 1903.

-Almost all of Skinner's fluted spoons bear the date of his first patent--1874--which was awarded to him for his Fluted Trolling Spoon.
+Almost all of Skinner's fluted spoons bear the date of his first patent -- 1874 -- which was awarded to him for his Fluted Trolling Spoon.
 This date sometimes confuses would-be collectors into thinking their spinners are older than they actually are.
 But this practice continued into the 1970s.

 9. Heddon Vamp Spook

-Although Heddon began introducing plastic lures before the 1950s, it was during that decade that they began to really predominate the company's production.
-The Vamp Spook was so-called because it was made of a hard, clear plastic that you could see through, like a ghost.
+Although Heddon began introducing plastic lures before the 1950s, it was during that decade they began to really predominate the company's production.
+The Vamp Spook was so-called because it was made of a hard, clear plastic you could see through, like a ghost.

 There are a ton of Vamp Spooks on the market and prices vary wildly.
 Most run in the neighborhood of $20-$30, with a few special colors schemes and sizes bringing more.
-If you've got an original box to go with the lure you can expect to double the price.
+If you've got an original box to go with the lure, you can expect to double the price.
 But you can still find some in great condition that are priced ridiculously low, so buy them up and use them!
 They are a fantastic lure.